Bildungsportal/edc_kmm-vc-library/README.md

 ### Aries

-A single run of an ARIES protocol (for issuing or presentation) is implemented by the `*Protocol` classes, whereas the `*Messenger` classes should be used by applications to manage several runs of a protocol.
+A single run of an [ARIES protocol](https://github.com/hyperledger/aries-rfcs/blob/main/concepts/0003-protocols/README.md) (for issuing or presentation) is implemented by the `*Protocol` classes, whereas the `*Messenger` classes should be used by applications to manage several runs of a protocol.
 These classes reside in the artifact `vclib-aries`.

 ### OpenId

-For SIOPv2 see `OidcSiopProtocol`, and for OpenId4VCI see `at.asitplus.wallet.lib.oidvci.WalletService`.
+For SIOPv2 see `OidcSiopProtocol`, and for OpenId4VCI see `WalletService`.
 Most code resides in the artifact/subdirectory `vclib-openid`.
-Both protocols are able to transport W3C credentials (any form) and ISO credentials (mobile driving licence).
+Both protocols are able to transport credentials as plain JWTs, SD-JWT or ISO 18013-5.

 ## Limitations